-All licensees desiring to deliver alcoholic beverages must complete a delivery registration form with original signatures of the licensees and they will receive a letter of authorization from the Board before deliveries may be made.
+All licensees desiring to deliver alcoholic beverages must complete a delivery registration form with original signatures of the licensees and they will receive authorization from the Board before deliveries may be made.
 Delivery approval will be noted on the licenses.